aequanimitas/snips/elixr/apps/lye/Chapter 15 - Building a Concurrent System.md

   process the genserver will reply, but the ```handle_call``` immediately returns a ```{:noreply, db_folder}``` which signals that the central server can't reply at the moment

+#### Reasoning with processes
+- server process just accepts and replies to requests, managing the state is optional
+- mindmap these processes as services, doing small computations, responsible for a small task.
+Each service handles a list, and handles the same list to avoid race conditions and keeping consistency.
+- most of the time, processes are independent, but in some cases they need to cooperate using ```cast``` and ```calls```.
+- ```cast``` is a bit problematic in the sense that you don't know if your message was actually received. ```calls``` has also its own downsides because its a blocking request.